Discover Swiss Financial Secrets That Maximize Your Money!

 With your account, you get a Visa debit card that you can use to pay and withdraw money in Switzerland and abroad.
 This card does exactly what you expect from a debit card.

-As of 2023, Alpian supports e-bills and Apple Pay!
-The bank is actively working on new features like Google Pay.
+Currently, Alpian supports Google Pay and Apple Pay!
 They do not yet have their own TWINT app, but you can use the card with the prepaid version of TWINT.
+Furthermore, they do not yet have support for e-bills, but this feature is incoming.

-Overall, Alpian has all the features you would want from a bank and more.
+Overall, Alpian has all the features you would want from a bank.
 It is good that they have a multi-currency account.
 There are very few Swiss banks offering that feature.

 Investment features